thuml/iTransformer/README.md

 This repo is the official implementation of "[iTransformer: Inverted Transformers Are Effective for Time Series Forecasting](https://arxiv.org/abs/2310.06625)" as well as the follow-ups.
 It currently includes code implementations for the following tasks:

-> **Multivariate Forecasting**: We provide all trainng scripts for the reproduction in this repo.
+> **Multivariate Forecasting**: We provide all scripts for the reproduction in this repo.

-> **Boosting Forecasting Performance of Transformers**: We are continuously incorporating Transformer variants in this repository.
+> **Boosting Forecasting Performance of Transformers**: We are continuously incorporating Transformer variants in this repo.
 If you are interested in how well your Transformer works for forecasting tasks, feel free to pose an issue.

-> **Generalization on Unseen Variates**: While Transformer has achieved tremendous success in NLP and CV, growing into the foundation model that follows the scaling law, we find that iTransformer has the potential to generalize on other time series variates, making it a nice alternative as the fundamental backbone of large TS model.
+> **Generalization on Unseen Variates**: iTransformer has the potential to generalize on unseen time series variates, making it a nice alternative as the fundamental backbone of large TS model.

-> **Better Utilization of Larger Lookback**: Previous Transformers do not necessarily benefit from larger historical observations attributed to the distracted attention, our model can achieve a better utilization of arbitrary lookback windows.
+> **Better Utilization of Larger Lookback**: While Transformer do not necessarily benefit from larger lookback window attributed to distracted attention, our model demostrate better utilization of arbitrary lookback window.

-> **Adopt Efficienting Attention Modules**: iTransformer essentially presupposes no more specific requirements on Transformer modules.
-A bundle of efficient attention mechanisms can be the plugins, reducing the complexity when the variate number grows large.
+> **Adopt Efficienting Attention Modules**: iTransformer essentially presupposes no specific requirements on native modules.
+A bundle of efficient attention can be the plugin to reduce the complexity when the variate is tremendous.

 # Updates

+:triangular_flag_on_post: **News** (2023.10) All the scripts for the above experiments have been included in this repo.

 :triangular_flag_on_post: **News** (2023.10) iTransformer has been included in [[Time-Series-Library]](https://github.com/thuml/Time-Series-Library) and achieve the consistent state-of-the-art in long-term time series forecasting.